 Gather supporting evidence

-If you are lodging with an approved agent, each applicant and their spouse/partner must provide a copy of a current primary identity document and evidence of citizenship or permanent residency (a Category 1 document).
+If you are lodging with an approved agent, each applicant and their spouse/partner must provide a copy (not the original) of a current primary identity document and evidence of citizenship or permanent residency (a Category 1 document).

 A copy of a current primary identity document and evidence of citizenship or permanent residency (provide one document).